 Contact Your Vet

-Once you know your new country's rules regarding importing of animals, contact your vet to discuss a vaccine schedule, getting copies of your pet's records and the best way to make your pet comfortable on their journey.
+Once you know your new country's rules regarding the importing of animals, contact your vet to discuss a vaccine schedule, getting copies of your pet's records and the best way to make your pet comfortable on their journey.

 Questions to Ask Your Vet